Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Method

-While the log-variance objective corresponds to $p=2$ and minimizes the second central moment (variance), we additionally consider the L1 log-dispersion objective ($p=1$), which minimizes the first absolute central moment.
-We hypothesize that this objective is less sensitive to outliers and numerically more stable, an important property for Boltzmann generators, where energy values can span multiple orders of magnitude.
-Some related diffusion sampling works replace the mean in Equation~\ref{eq:LDR} with a learnable scalar parameter (trajectory balance objective) \cite{senderaImprovedOffpolicyTraining2024}.
-Here, we simply use the batch-wise mean and backpropagate through both $f^\theta(x)$ and $\mathbb{E}_{r_X}\left[f^\theta(x)\right]$.
+In our main experiments, we focus on $\rho(u)=|u|^p$ ($p \ge 1)$, which yields $\mathcal{L}_{\mathrm{LD}}^{\theta\,(p)} = \mathbb{E}_{r_X}\!\left[ \left| f^\theta(x)-c^\theta \right|^p \right] $.
+We investigate LDR-L2 and LDR-L1, obtained by choosing $p=2$ and $p=1$, respectively.
+LDR-L2 recovers the log-variance objective and minimizes the second central moment (variance), while LDR-L1 minimizes the first absolute central moment.
+We hypothesize that LDR-L1 is less sensitive to outliers and numerically more stable, an important property for Boltzmann generators, where energy values can span multiple orders of magnitude.
+We compare additional log-dispersion variants in Appendix~\ref{sec:additional_LD}.
+Some related diffusion sampling works replace the mean $c^\theta$ in Equation~\ref{eq:LDR} with a learnable scalar parameter (trajectory balance objective) \cite{senderaImprovedOffpolicyTraining2024}.
+Here, we simply use the batch-wise mean and backpropagate through both $f^\theta(x)$ and $c^\theta$.